dreamfactorysoftware/.net-sdk/README.md

 * Windows 10 with Visual Studio 2015 CTP
 * Mac OS X (Yosemite) with Xamarin

+### Running the Demo

 To run the Demo, you need to install [DreamFactory stack](https://bitnami.com/stack/dreamfactory) on your machine.
-The demo requires a test user to login: `{ "email": "admin@mail.com", "password": "dream" }`.
-This user must have a role assigned that allows any HTTP verbs on any services/resources.
+The demo requires the test user to be created: `{ "email": "admin@mail.com", "password": "dream" }`.
+This user must have aby role assigned which allows any HTTP verbs on any services/resources.

+* Open DreamFactoryNet solution in Visual Studio 2012 or newer;
+* In *Solution Explorer* window find *DreamFactory.Demo* project, right-click and select *Set as StartUp project";
+* In Visual Studio main menu, select *DEBUG -> Run without debugging*;
+* A console window will appear that will show demo output;
+* If the demo has been completed successfully, you will see the total number of tests executed at the very end.

+### Running Unit Tests

+* Open DreamFactoryNet solution in Visual Studio 2012 or newer;
+* In Visual Studio main menu, select *TEST -> Run -> All Tests*;
+* When testing is done, you will see *Test Explorer* window with testing status.

 ### Building from Source Code